yasirkula/UnityDynamicPanels/README.md

 `static Panel GetPanel( int panelIndex )`: returns a panel (it can be inactive)

+`static bool TryGetTab( string tabID, out PanelTab tab )`: checks whether or not a tab with the specified ID exists and returns it in the *tab* parameter

 ## EXAMPLE CODE

 The following example code creates 3 panels -one with 2 tabs- and generates a L-shaped layout with them.
 The final output can be seen in the following picture: